 Have you ever heard of the "kissing disease"?
 If you said that it's mono, you're absolutely correct.

 How Do Kids Get Mono?

-Mono is contagious, which means you can spread the virus to other people who haven't had mono before.
-Even though you can get mono from kissing someone infected with EBV, there are other ways you can get it, but they all involve contact with saliva.
-Sharing straws, toothbrushes, or food from the same plate can also spread mono.
+Mono is contagious, which means someone who has it can spread the virus to other people.
+Even though it's called the kissing disease, there are other ways you can get mono.
+They all involve contact with saliva (spit) — so sharing straws, toothbrushes, or food from the same plate can spread mono.

 What Are the Signs of Mono?